Japan in November is a special time of year – crimson and golden autumn leaves meet winter illuminations

 2. Mount Takao (Momiji)

 A short train ride from Shinjuku will take you to the base of Mount Takao, which feels like another world compared with the skyscrapers of the big city.
 As one of Tokyo’s most popular places for viewing beautiful autumn foliage, try to avoid visiting on weekends when the mountain summit gets so packed you can barely move.
 The hike to the top of the mountain is fairly easy and short, but for visitors with walking difficulties, there is also a cable car you can ride.
-The autumn leaves festival at Mount Takao is held throughout the month of November.
+The Autumn Leaves Festival at Mount Takao is held throughout November.

 - More Information: Takaotozan.co.jp